bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 Theoretically, this machine could run original code for the Connection Machine.
 Maybe it could.
 I don't actually know, because I can't find any original CM-1 code.
 But if Danny wants to meet me for a beer at Interval, I would love to talk to him about this.

-## This Might Be Novel

-The communication scheme in this machine uses Time Division Multiple Access (TDMA) scheduling combined with dimension-ordered routing to create a collision-free, deadlock-free hypercube network with bounded latency—and no router hardware whatsoever.
-Each of the 24 phases in a communication cycle activates one dimension in one direction: phase 0 activates dimension 0 in the 0→1 direction, phase 1 activates dimension 0 in the 1→0 direction, phase 2 activates dimension 1 in the 0→1 direction, and so on.
-Because dimensions are traversed in order and phases are ordered by dimension, any message's route through the hypercube uses a strictly increasing sequence of phases.
-A message never waits for a phase to "come around again."
-The worst-case latency (12 hops, all bits differ) completes in one 24-phase cycle.
-This isn't worst-case latency—it's every-case latency.

-The intellectual framework that makes this possible has a name: time-triggered architecture.
-Hermann Kopetz at the Vienna University of Technology developed this paradigm through the 1980s and 1990s, culminating in the TTP/C protocol first published in 1993.
-The core insight is that in safety-critical distributed systems, you can use a global time base and a predetermined schedule to eliminate arbitration entirely.
-If every node knows exactly when it's allowed to transmit, collisions become impossible by construction.
-You don't need buffers, backoff algorithms, or deadlock detection—the schedule is the coordination mechanism.
-This approach now underpins automotive networks (FlexRay), aerospace systems (TTP/C is used in the Orion spacecraft), and industrial Ethernet (TSN).

-The other key ingredient is dimension-ordered routing for hypercubes, which Bertsekas and colleagues formalized in their 1991 paper "Optimal Communication Algorithms for Hypercubes."
-The insight is simple: if you always traverse dimensions in a fixed order (dimension 0 before dimension 1 before dimension 2, etc.), you get deadlock-free routing for free.
-No circular dependencies can form because messages always progress "forward" through the dimension sequence.

-Danny Hillis designed the Connection Machine CM-1 between 1983 and 1985.
-It shipped in 1986.
-The TTP/C protocol wouldn't be published for another seven years.
-Bertsekas's dimension-ordering paper wouldn't appear for another five.
-The conceptual toolkit required to build a routerless hypercube—time-triggered scheduling plus dimension-ordered routing—simply didn't exist yet.
-This isn't a criticism of Hillis.
-He solved the problem with the tools available: dedicated router ASICs with buffers, arbitration logic, and deadlock avoidance built into custom silicon.
-That was the paradigm in 1985.
-Networks were assumed to be asynchronous.
-Contention was assumed to happen.
-You built hardware to cope with it.
-The idea that you could schedule your way out of contention entirely—that the network could be a metronome rather than a negotiation—required a conceptual framework that was still being developed.

-The TDMA hypercube scheme in this machine synthesizes two ideas that were invented after the CM-1 existed, applying them to a topology that predates both.
-It eliminates an entire class of hardware complexity by making the schedule do what routers used to do.
-Whether anyone else has combined these specific ideas for a hypercube interconnect is unclear—I cannot find prior art that connects these dots—but what's certain is that Hillis couldn't have done it.
-The ideas hadn't been invented yet.

 ## Contextualizing the build

 This project was insane, probably due to the mental space I was in while building it.
 Desperate soil yields desperate fruit, or something like that.
 This project began on month five of a 2-year long streak of unemployment, and if you've never been in that situation, I can't convey how mentally taxing it is.
 Every day, for a few hours in the morning, I'd cruise LinkedIn, put in a few applications, and then spend the rest of my time working on this machine.